kenhkan/morrison/README.md

 FBP is to enable all stakeholders on a software project to participate in the process of designing a piece of software.

+A main focus of Morrison is software correctness and collaboration over performance.
+The use of Unix processes and Unix IPC makes Morrison relatively inefficient compared to a framework designed for a specific language.
+The value though is that existing programs can readily turn into components and teams with different preferences on technology choices can collaborate without knowing how to interact with other components.

 In addition, Morrison is supposed to be an end-to-end toolchain to package, build, deploy, run, AND monitor an FBP program.
 The program in the "backend" emits IP (packet) and debugging information so that the frontend can show the